 Please note that the application deadline varies per program.
 Intensive two-week and month long program applications (France, Spain) are accepted on a rolling admission basis.
 The application and payment deadlines follow.
 The payment deadlines are when FULL PAYMENT and all FORMS MUST BE RETURNED.
 (Late applications are accepted on a space available basis.
 A $180 late fee will be charged to all late applicants.)
 After acceptance, students will receive a Letter of Acceptance, a Letter for Visa Application (if applicable), and several other forms which must be completed and returned by the specified payment DEADLINE for your program.

 - Applications are reviewed on a rolling basis.
 In some cases, this may mean that certain courses or housing options may fill prior to the official application deadline.
 Late applications are considered on a space-available basis and incur an additional $180 late application fee.

-- The minimum G.P.A. for API programs is generally 2.75, unless otherwise noted on the program page.
-Students who apply with a low G.P.A. are considered on a case-by-case basis.
+- The minimum G.P.A. for a given program varies based upon the requirements of the host institution.
+Students who wish to apply with a G.P.A. lower than the stated minimum are considered on a case-by-case basis.
 Preference is given to those students who have an upward trend in their G.P.A., demonstrate considerable dedication to studying the language of the host country, or whose G.P.A. was negatively affected by one or two particularly difficult courses.
 All applicants with low G.P.A.s are required to submit two letters of recommendation and a statement of explanation.